 Professor Lee writes and presents on topics related to the business of law; legal ethics; legal writing; negotiations; and mentoring.
 She is the author of several scholarly articles and the business of law coursebook, The Legal Career: Knowing the Business, Thriving in Practice (West Academic 2017).

 Professor Lee brings to her work leadership experience at a law firm and in the legal community.
 While a corporate litigator, she chaired her law firm’s recruiting committee and ran the firm’s San Francisco office summer associate program.
 She served on the Board of Directors of the Bar Association of San Francisco and as an advisory board member and mentor in the BASF School-To-College diversity pipeline program.
 In 2019, Professor Lee was elected President-elect of the Association of Legal Writing Directors.
-Professor Lee chairs the 2019 ALWD Biennial Conference Program Committee and co-chairs the 2020 Legal Writing Institute Biennial Conference Committee.
+Professor Lee co-chairs the 2020 Legal Writing Institute Biennial Conference Committee.
 Professor Lee is a board member of the Asian Pacific American Bar Association of Central Ohio and Chair of its Mentorship Committee.

-Professor Lee teaches Business of Law, Legal Analysis and Writing 1 and 2, Legal Negotiations, and LL.M.
+Professor Lee teaches Business of Law, Legal Analysis and Writing, Legal Negotiations, and LL.M.
 Legal Writing.
-She has also taught Business Negotiations in a Global Environment in the University of Oxford-Ohio State University Summer Law Program.
-Professor Lee is Director of the LL.M.
+She taught Business Negotiations in a Global Environment in the 2017 University of Oxford-Ohio State University Summer Law Program.
+Professor Lee serves as a Faculty Advisor for The Ohio State Journal on Dispute Resolution.
+She is the Director of the LL.M.
 Legal Writing program.
 Professor Lee triple-majored at the University of California at Berkeley, graduating in 1994, and received her J.D. from the University of California at Berkeley in 1997.
 She is a member of the California State Bar.